diablomedia/useragent-parser-comparison/README.md

 The benchmark command doesn't do anything special other than run a parser against a list of useragents a specified number of times.
 The timing information is collected by the script that runs the parser.
 This includes an "initialization time" cost and the actual "parse time" for each useragent parsed.
 Any other costs that the runner script imposes isn't included in these times (like opening and parsing the text file that contains the useragents).

-However, the memory usage does (currently) include the cost of building an array that is output (mainly for the comparisons).
-This should be able to be removed easily (at least for the benchmarking command).
-It's still useful as a relative comparison, but total memory used will grow as the size of the useragent list grows (for every parser).
-It is not known yet if other languages provide a similar and comparable metric.

 ## The Parsers

 The parsers can be any useragent parser from any language (web API based parsers are possible, though rate limits and network traffic should be considered for some of the larger test suites).
 All this application needs from a parser is an executable script named "parse" that accepts a filename as the first parameter (which contains the useragents to parse, one on each line of the file) and returns the parsed data in the following JSON format: